Frequently Asked Questions

 Relationship therapy (Couples Therapy & Family Therapy) is a bit different than individual therapy, as the therapist has multiple clients in the room to consider, including each partner / family member as well as "the relationship" as a whole, first and foremost being "the relationship."
 Holding and attending to all of these perspectives at once, can be challenging, and requires that the therapist working with the couple / family have a strong understanding of how our relationships (both past and present) with those around us (such as our partner, family, friends, co-workers), impact and influence us, as well as how we interact with and influence those systems.

-Learn more about Lisa's clinical experience & qualifications using the button below:
+Learn more about Lisa's qualifications & Couples Therapy / Marriage Counseling using the buttons below:

 It says you're a "Marriage & Family Therapist Associate," does that mean you only work with couples or families?